 Chandigarh is the Garden City of India.
 In fact, it is home to some of the most beautiful gardens that feature on every tourist’s must-visit list.
 Let’s look at the list of the best tourist spots in Chandigarh as well as places you should visit while in Chandigarh!

-GREEN CITY OF CHANDIGARH
+THE GREEN CITY OF CHANDIGARH & ITS BEST TOURIST DESTINATIONS

 Beautiful Gardens and Parks in Chandigarh

-Opened in the year 1976, the Bougainvillea Park is located in Sector 3 and is spread across an area of 20 acres.
-If you like bougainvillea flowers, you will love your experience here as you find more than 100 different varieties of your favourite flower.
+Bougainvillea Park is in Sector 3.
+Spread across twenty acres, it was opened in 1976.
+If you like bougainvillaea flowers, you will love your experience here.
+In fact, you will find more than one hundred different varieties of your favourite flower.